 Stem Cells Procedure Overview.

-Your own stem cells are used for the Regenexx ACL regenerative procedure to repair the damaged ACL in conjunction with blood platelet treatment.
+In conjunction with blood platelet treatment, your own stem cells are used for the Regenexx ACL regenerative procedure to repair the damaged ACL.
 Stem cells are taken from your bone marrow.
 Your own body renews these cells and turns them into other cells.
 Stem cells live inside all of us in various tissues.
-So naturally, they act to repair damage when it occurs.
-Regenexx Stem Cell Procedures extracts your stem cells from high volume, concentrating them and re-injecting them into the damaged area.
-Thus, it helps your body to heal naturally.
+Naturally, they act to repair damage when it occurs.
+Regenexx Stem Cell Procedures extracts your stem cells from high volume, concentrating these cells and re-injecting them into the damaged area.
+It helps your body to heal naturally.
 The main stem cell procedure is the same-day procedure.
 The Regenexx clinic in Broomfield started with clinical trials sometime in 2005.
 Since that time, Regenexx has performed more of these procedures than any other clinic or medical group.
-The same-day procedure currently performed in the United States was developed in 2010 and has been continually improved.
+The same-day procedure currently performed in the United States was developed in 2010 and has been continually improved since that time.
 Your stem cells are harvested and re-injected on the same day.
 However, my protocol, like most patients, was actually a series of injections that happen over the course of about a week as follows:

 My Stem Cells Protocol.

-1) Day 1 – Tuesday: PRP draw.
-Blood from my arm vein was drawn to be spun down to get the platelets.
+- Tuesday: – blood from my arm vein was drawn to be spun down to get the platelets.
 Not painful at all.

 I used crutches and was taking painkillers prescribed by Doc on Saturday.
 Pain and swelling subsided on Sunday.
 Over the next eight weeks, I’ve been doing PT guided by Mark.
 I wore a brace at all times but took it off during sleep.
 I’ve been walking in the pool as well.
 Currently, I am slowly transitioning into the “no-brace” second stage of healing.
 I am continuing my PT (more balancing and weight-bearing exercises) with Mark and pool jugging.
 Most excitingly, I went for a 40-minute hike with my dog a few days ago!